-Apexigen measures all stock-based awards granted to employees and non-employees based on the estimated grant date fair value.
-For awards subject to service-based vesting conditions, Apexigen recognizes stock-based compensation expense on a straight-line basis over the requisite service period, which is generally the vesting term.
-For awards subject to performance-based vesting conditions, Apexigen recognizes stock-based compensation expense using the accelerated attribution method when it is probable that the performance condition will be achieved.
-Apexigen recognizes forfeitures as they occur.
+We measure all equity awards granted to employees and non-employees based on the estimated grant date fair value.
+For awards subject to service-based vesting conditions, we recognize stock-based compensation expense on a straight-line basis over the requisite service period, which is generally the vesting term.
+For awards subject to performance-based vesting conditions, we recognize stock-based compensation expense using the accelerated attribution method when it is probable that the performance condition will be achieved.
+We recognize forfeitures as they occur.

-Apexigen uses the Black-Scholes option-pricing model to estimate the fair value of stock option awards and recognizes expense using the straightline attribution approach.
-The Black-Scholes option-pricing model requires assumptions to be made related to the fair value of Apexigen's common stock, the expected term of the awards, expected stock priced volatility, risk-free rate for a period that approximates the expected term of the awards and the expected dividend yield.
+We use the Black-Scholes option-pricing model to estimate the fair value of equity awards and recognize expense using the straight-line attribution approach.
+The Black-Scholes option-pricing model requires assumptions to be made related to the expected term of the awards, expected stock priced volatility, risk-free rate for a period that approximates the expected term of the awards and the expected dividend yield.